someengineering/resoto.com/docs/reference/access-permissions.md

 ### Full capabilities

-For production use - where Resoto also clean-up and validate tags - the needed permission role is a PowerUser that is locked down to not be able to create any resources or modify IAM settings.
+For production use—where Resoto also clean-up and validate tags—the needed permission role is a PowerUser that is locked down to not be able to create any resources or modify IAM settings.

 The following three policies are needed for Resoto to run with full capabilities.